Web Developer

 An empty work history does not change the structure one bit.
 You dig into the company just the same, you call out the role's top three requirements just the same, and you back each with a short proof paragraph.

-The one thing that changes is where the proof comes from.
-With no job title to lean on, use a portfolio project, a bootcamp capstone, open-source work, freelance jobs, or coursework.
-One finished site with a real result beats any speech about how "eager" you are.
+What shifts is only where the proof comes from.
+Lacking a job title, use a portfolio project, a bootcamp capstone, open-source work, freelance jobs, or coursework.
+One finished site with a real result tops any speech about how "eager" you are.

 I say this a lot: technical roles like Web Developer hand you a real advantage early on.
-You are in control of your experience, because you can ship a project whenever you like.
-And better still, you can choose your next one to match exactly what employers are hiring for!
+You steer your own experience, since you can ship a project whenever you want.
+Even better, you can aim each new one squarely at what employers are hiring for!

 Web Developer cover letter mistakes